 A recruiter’s cell phone has become an integral part of their daily toolbox.
 But texting can also occur in a web based environment using online software like Emissary.
 Our dashboard lets recruiters sends and store all text communications using a phone number.

-- Reduced Interview Bias – text interview has the ability to reduce or minimize bias in the hiring process.
+Reduced Interview Bias – a text message interview has the ability to reduce or minimize bias in the hiring process.
 There’s no voice, body language or other visual cues for the interviewer to pick up on.
 This redacted form of communication is the perfect way to avoid bias.

 Text Interview Examples